tdude92/perlin-noise/README.md

 # perlin-noise
-Perlin noise function in python
+An implementation of the Perlin noise algorithm in Python.